oroinc/documentation/user_guide/outlook_sync.rst

   "Such record already exists in Outlook.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
   "A record doesn’t yet exist in Outlook.","OroCRM creates the record in Outlook."
-  "Multiple matching records exist in Outlook.","OroCRM will update one of them" "You've updated a record in OroCRM.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
+  "Multiple matching records exist in Outlook.","OroCRM updates one of them" "You've updated a record in OroCRM.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
   "You've updated a record in Outlook.","The updates remain in the Outlook record, but won’t sync to the OroCRM."
-  "You've deleted a record in Outlook.","OroCRM will create the record again."
+  "You've deleted a record in Outlook.","OroCRM creates the record again."
-  "You've deleted a record in OroCRM.","The recodr will stay in the Outlook with no changes."
+  "You've deleted a record in OroCRM.","The record stays in the Outlook with no changes."

 Synchronization from Outlook to OroCRM